Also available in: Nederlands

 There late afternoon a beautiful walk around “the Loch” to set up the tent, after the first elevation gain.

-Beautiful hike through a snowy forest with an even more beautiful place to sleep as a reward.
+Beautiful walk through a snowy forest with an even more beautiful place to sleep as a reward.

-Saturday the first attempt from this side to conquer the first Munro of this trip but due to the high snow it was not doable by trail.
+Saturday the first attempt from this side to conquer the first Munro of this trip but due to the high snow it was not possible to do this via the path.

-Therefore chose a, own, route and late in the afternoon still “took” the Beinn Narnain.
+Therefore we chose our own route and in the late afternoon we ‘took’ the Beinn Narnain.

 Whereas initially my intention was to combine these, on the same day, with the Beinn Ime I was glad (poor visibility, delay in the morning due to thick snow) that I had at least 1 crossed off.
 By Sunday, the storm had increased again, literally blowing me off the plateau between Beinn Narnain and Beinn Ime.
 Still sheltered from the wind, sleet and snow for a while but finally decided it was not responsible.

 Back to the beautiful valley and set up my tent now a little closer to the route for the next day .
-Felt like a summit attempt to an illustrious, real, mountain (just
+Felt like a top attempt at an illustrious, real, mountain (just

 watched this wonderful movie